 Use this helpful guide on how to make scalloped cloth napkins

-Use the regular sewing machine to make the scalloped edge for vintage-inspired cloth napkins.
+Use the regular sewing machine with the specific stitch style to make the scalloped edge for vintage-inspired cloth napkins.

 Honestly, I rarely see scalloped cloth napkins these days.
 We have these Christmas cloth napkin sets that have a vintage looks but also elegant for any casual or formal dinner party.
 But what we have for everyday use are mitered corner napkins style.